ryansherby/ryansherby/README.md

 Lost like a breath to the breeze,

 An idea that rests in the hand,
-Is a seed that has been sown to the land,
+Is a seed to be sown in the land,
 A small sprout will grow,
 By a spark melting snow,
 Shone brightly from your lantern of gold,

 Soon trees will dawn,
 Bark thick and of brawn,
-To build your forest for old
+A forest built to be old

 ![A tall lantern over the forest](HighLantern-2b3-Smaller.png)